kelseymalloy/kelseymalloy.github.io/_pages/opportunities.md

 description: Current openings in my lab.
 ---

-I appreciate any interest.
-Please check back August 2026 to see if I am recruiting for 2026-27 graduate student application cycle.
+For 2026-27 grad student cycle: I will not know about my ability to offer funded RA positions until late 2026 / early 2027.
+However, I am happy to chat with any prospective students with similar research interests about potential projects and the availability of TA positions or University of Delaware graduate student fellowships.

 Please contact me at kmmalloy at udel dot edu for more information or if interested.